Felabs1/kick/README.md

 ## NFT Player Ownership

 - Each player in Kick is represented as a unique NFT on the Lisk blockchain
-- Players can be bought, sold, and traded on the Kick marketplace
+- Players can traded on the Kick marketplace
 - NFT attributes include player stats, rarity, and special abilities
 - Limited edition and seasonal player NFTs available for collectors